josswinn/sparkleshare-rdm/Academic dropbox.md

 ### Encrypted network transfer

 Control of the storage locations on their own is not sufficient.
-If data is sent over the internet with weak (or worse non-existent) encryption, it is a
+If data is sent over the internet with weak (or worse non-existent) encryption, it can easily be intercepted by an attacker.
+Strong encryption should be used to protect all data.

+### Large file support

+Many of the files which researchers routinely work with may be tens or hundreds of megabytes, or in some cases gigabytes or terabytes.
+Clearly, there's a limit to this - it's reasonable to expect that researchers will have to manage files of a gigabyte or more differently.
+But a suitable solution should at least work well for files of tens or hundreds of megabytes.

+Two things may be important here.
+First, the user needs feedback about the progress of a sync so that they aren't surprised when changes they were expecting haven't propagated yet.
+Second, the tool needs to gracefully handle a user cancellation or a dropped connection without losing or corrupting data.
+Ideally, if this happens it should be able to resume where it left off.

+### Conflict resolution

 ### Metadata

 Storing metadata along with data for later (perhaps automated) deposit in a repository is a core research data management practice.

-### Large file support

-* How does it deal with large binary files?
-* What happens if you disconnect halfway through a sync?

-### Conflict resolution

-* What happens to files with conflicting changes?

-## Aside: dealing with large files
+If a dedicated "Academic Dropbox" tool was created, it may be possible to

 ## Existing solutions that might work